IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/documentIngestion.md

     oc apply -f byos.yaml
     ```

-**The BYOS deployment begins and can take up to 20 minutes or more for the images to download and the deployment to complete.
-You can check the status by looking at the Pods view in the OCP console.**
+**Important**: The BYOS deployment can take 20 minutes or more to complete.

 ### Verify all the required pods are running and get the network route to your BYOS instance
 1. Verify that all pods have the status of **Running** or **Completed**.